ugeneunipro/docs/content/phylogenetic-tree-viewer/tree-settings/adjusting-tree-nodes.md

 ---
-title: "Adjusting Tree nodes"
+title: "Adjusting Tree Nodes"
 weight: 400
 ---

-# Adjusting Tree nodes
+# Adjusting Tree Nodes

-No_de shapes and Tip shapes_ are unselected by default in the _Tree settings Options Panel.
+Node shapes and Tip shapes are unselected by default in the Tree Settings Options Panel.
-_

 ![](/images/92602405/92602412.png)

-Selection _Node shapes_ option _draws circles on_ all internal nodes.Selection _Tip shapes_ option draws circles on all end nodes on the right.
+Selecting the Node shapes option draws circles on all internal nodes.
+Selecting the Tip shapes option draws circles on all end nodes on the right.